 "Third Order" signifies membership of the laity in a religious order.
 The laity has always been distinguished from clergy or religious.
 A third order gives the laity a degree of participation in what is proper to the clergy or religious.

-The rule of the Third Order of the Society of St. Pius X was composed by Archbishop Marcel Lefebvre in 1980.
+Letter from Fr.
+Pagliarani on the Third Order of the Society of Saint Pius X

 The Spirit of the SSPX by Archbishop Lefebvre